Wealthfront vs. Acorns – Overview

 - Wealthfront vs. Acorns – Which is Best?
 The Takeaway

 *Disclosure: Please note that this article may contain affiliate links which means that – at zero cost to you – I might earn a commission if you sign up or buy through the affiliate link.

 What is Wealthfront?

 If you’ve heard of robo-advisors before, you’ve likely heard of Wealthfront.
-This robo is one of the largest independent digital investment robo-advisors on the market, currently managing $20 billion in assets (AUM).
-Clients can invest in myriad account types, from IRAs, 529 College Savings accounts, and trusts.
+This robo is one of the largest independent digital investment robo-advisors on the market and currently manages north of $25 billion in assets (AUM).
+Clients can invest in many account types including IRAs, 529 College Savings accounts, and trusts.

-Wealthfront is primarily an automated, digital robo-advisor, but it also offers other financial services such as portfolio reviews, loans, and a high-yield checking account.
+Wealthfront is a unique automated, digital robo-advisor.
+Wealthfront allows users to add exchange traded and cryptocurrency funds.
+Users can add ETFs or create stand alone ETF portfolios of their choosing.
+Wealthfront clients can add funds like country, investment style, sector, tech and robotics funds and many more.
+The company offers other financial services such as portfolio reviews, loans and a high-yield checking account.
 Through these additional products, Wealthfront covers a wide range of financial needs.

 Sign up now and get your first $5,000 managed for free: